renatobo/bonogps/software/connecting/harrylaptimer/README.md

 Features:

- - NMEA parsing offered by HLT directly.
-Enable or Disable GSV/GSA as needed
+ - NMEA parsing offered by HLT directly: RMC+GGA messages
+ - Enable or Disable GSV/GSA as needed, with a lower update frequency selectable for 1, 2, or 5 sec (as [instructed by Harry](http://forum.gps-laptimer.de/viewtopic.php?t=4359))
  - tested with v24

 Connections